Dimensional Analysis¶

 - It produces a clear written trail you can check

-Write the problem as a chain of fractions where unwanted units cancel diagonally, leaving only the desired unit.
+Write the problem as a chain of factors where unwanted units cancel diagonally, leaving only the desired unit.
+You may use one or multiple factors, depending on the conversion.

 Units that appear in both a numerator and denominator cancel out: